-An analysis of the political process involved in the formulation of social welfare policies from a historical point of view.
-Federal, state and local programs will be examined in terms of skills and knowledge to affect program planning and delivery.
+Human Services: Policy and Politics is an analysis of the political process involved in the formulation of social welfare policies from a historical point of view.
+Students will examine federal, state, and local social welfare programs and how they impact program planning and delivery.